Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 And that didn’t even *begin* to answer the problem of *paint.*

 Turned out, you didn’t just learn the secret of steel and make anything you wanted.
-The tools just to start were a problem, and the tools for *sheet* steel were…not going to happen, sadly.
+The tools just to start were a problem, and the tools for *sheet* steel were... not going to happen, sadly.
 Those were *generations* in the future, even knowing what to aim for, and knowing that just left Vemik sulking over his books, learning things that were worth knowing, but that he might never get to use.

 Which was how Professor Daniel had found him sulking over his books one day, and did what he always did: asked a prompting question.
 "Why not ask around Folctha?
 Surely there has to be a machine shop there?"